enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/rendering/element-expansion.md

 Custom element expansion allows you to write pure functions that return the contents of a custom element tag.

+## Dependency free
 Enhance single file components are designed to be used without needing to import dependencies.
 Dependency free components means less unplanned work and fewer breaking changes.

+## Naming convention
 Per the spec, custom element tag names are two or more word separated by a dash in order for the browser to distinguish them.
-In your enhance project the names of the files in your project's `app/elements` file correspond with the tag name of your custom element.
+In your enhance project the names of the files in your project's `app/elements` file correspond to the tag name of your custom element.
 Meaning `my-header.mjs` will be authored as `<my-header></my-header>` in your HTML page.

 ## Expansion

-Given this single file component
+Write this single file component
 ```javascript
 export default function MyHeader({ html, state }) {
   const { attrs={} } = state